Crusoe (TV series): Cast

 She is a childhood friend of Crusoe's whom he later married.
 Like Crusoe, she lost her mother at a young age, and was raised solely by her father.
 However, her family is much more wealthy than the Crusoes, which makes most of her family hostile towards her husband.
 Her brother convinces Crusoe to make a financial deal with him, and seizes all of his funds once Crusoe leaves on his voyage, forcing Susannah to seek refuge in the home of Jeremiah Blackthorn.
 She refuses to believe that Crusoe is dead, despite being told otherwise.
-In 12 of 13 eps.
+He appears in 12 of 13 episodes.

 Other characters include James Crusoe (Sean Bean), Samuel Tuffley (Mark Dexter), Nathan West (Kieran Bew), Mary Crusoe (Emma Barnett), Captain Lynch (Jonathan Pienaar), Judy (Georgina Rylance), Will Atkins (Jeremy Crutchley), Cleric (James Middlemarch), Nolan Moore (Sean Michael), John Tuffley (Terence Harvey), Judge Jefferies (Joss Ackland), Fenwick (Bob Goody), and Captain Taylor (Danny Keogh).